The Science Behind Insentials

 Smart Collagen Shot 10g

-We'd be happy to assist you.
+We are happy to help you.

 The debate is more about enforcement: whether every player actually complies with those rules.
 That is a legitimate discussion.
 But the framework exists, and we operate fully within it.